1800 to 1899

 William Holman Hunt paints “The Light of the World” and “The Awakening Conscience”.

-25th October: Battle of Balaclava in the Crimea.
-Florence Nightingalegoes to nurse the wounded.
+Battle of Balaclava in the Crimea on the 25th October.
+Florence Nightingale goes to nurse the wounded.

 1854-56: Crimean War.